u360/StreamlineJS/README.md

 index.html
 ==========

 Your StreamlineJS app will consist of one `index.html` HTML file and multiple JavaScript files, one for each module of your your app.
-The following example also includes Bootstrap, but StreamlineJS only requires RequireJS and jQuery.
+Our demo has three modules, `app.js`, `hello.js`, and `world.js`.
+StreamlineJS only requires two external libraries, RequireJS and jQuery.

     <!DOCTYPE html>
     <html lang="en">